VARKOLU1729/pincode_country_state_city_pro/README.md

 # 📦 pincode_address_picker

-A Flutter package that provides:

-✅ Country → State → City cascading dropdowns
-✅ Pincode-based auto-fill of location fields
+A complete Flutter package to pick and validate **Country → State → City** using dropdowns, or auto-fill them by entering a **pincode/postal code**.

+✅ Built-in country/state/city dataset
-✅ Country-specific pincode validation using regex
+✅ Auto-fill from pincode
-✅ Offline data — no API needed
-✅ Fully customizable form widgets for clean address entry
+✅ Supports layout customization
+✅ Individual utilities for custom use

 > Perfect for apps that collect addresses: e-commerce, delivery, registration, checkout, etc.